Touchstone Energy Classroom S.T.E.A.M. Grants

-Applications for 2019 grants will be available on November 1.
-Applications must be received at our office by 5 p.m.
-Tuesday, January 15, 2019.
+Applications for 2020 grants must be received at our office by 5 p.m.
+Wednesday, February 12.
 Full instructions are available on the application form.
 Good luck!

 For examples of recent grants, here are the schools and projects which received grants in 2018:

 - Ashley High School, $420.30 to purchase a wall-mounted speaker system for the band room;

 - Ashley Middle and High School, $1,776 to buy classroom software licenses for 3-D/CAD software used in STEM classes;

 - Beal City Public School, $1,000 to support their student robotics program;

 - Berlin Township #3 Coon School, Ionia, $1,699.33 for a digital camera, scanner/copier, and laminator for use with student photos, classroom displays, homework, etc.